nortikin/sverchok/docs/nodes/curve/interpolate_nurbs_curve.rst

   * **X, Y, Z axis** Use distance along one of coordinate axis, ignore others.

   The default value is Euclidean.

+* **Tangent Constraints**.
+This enables specifying tangent vectors at the interpolation points.
+  Available only when "Implementation" parameter is set to "FreeCAD".

+* **Mode**.
+Constraints mode to be used.
+Available only when "Implementation" parameter is set to "FreeCAD" and if "Tangent Constraints" is enabled.
+  The available values are:

+  * **Endpoint Tangents**.
+Set the tangents at the beginning and the end of the curve.
+  * **All Tangents**.
+Set list of tangent vectors for every single interpolation point.

+* **Autoscale Tangents**.
+Set an automatic scale of all active tangents.
+Available only when "Implementation" parameter is set to "FreeCAD" and if "Tangent Constraints" is enabled.

 Outputs
 -------